 I’d often dreamed of European train adventures, but courage never matched imagination until I discovered the website seat61.com.

 Trips to Germany and the Netherlands (how easy that was!) were followed by an expedition to Transylvania – I returned without experiencing too many horror stories.
-And that’s how I built up my confidence to take on Sicily, famous for volcanoes and classical civilisation, but also notorious for pickpockets and mafiosi.
+And that’s how I built up my confidence to take on Sicily, famous for volcanoes and classical civilisation.

 The romantic in me chose the night sleeper from Paris, dining on board with a half bottle of chianti.
 The train follows the same route under the Alps as the Orient Express.
 In the morning, after an excellent barista-prepared macchiato, I alighted at Padua, and as I was in no rush, stayed there for a day and a night before heading to Rome for an afternoon and evening.
 From there I boarded a night train to Sicily.